SainsburyWellcomeCentre/crabs-exploration/guides/CreateGINPrivateRepo.md

   - `file` shows the type of file (inspecting the file, rather than plainly looking at the extension like Finder does)
   - `open -a Preview <>` to open a png file that has no extension
   - `ls -l <path to symlink` to check the path a symlink points to

-- Pending questions
-  - What is the best approach re this "data duplication"
-  - Where is the content of the files stored?
-Is it in the GIN server?

 ## Helpful resources